Technogeezer50/esd2iso/README.md

 ## What if I find a bug or need help?

-Bug reporting is something that I'm in the process of figuring out.
+Bug reporting is something that I'm in the process of figuring out how to handle.
+Stay tuned.

 The utility is written as a bash shell script.
 If you're fluent in bash shell programming you can probably find out what's going wrong.